UNMC Clinical Laboratory Science Program Curriculum 2014-15

-Formal lectures and clinical case conferences are coordinated by the Omaha programs at the UNMC site and delivered by Internet or other distance learning technologies to students at distant clinical sites.
+Formal lectures, writing assignments, group activities and clinical case studies are coordinated by the UNMC faculty from the Omaha campus site and delivered online or coordinated via various distance learning technologies to students at distant clinical sites.
+All course descriptions.

-All required courses must be completed with a minimum passing grade of 70% (C-) to meet requirements for graduation from the program.
+All required courses must be completed with a minimum passing grade of 70% (C-) to meet program requirements for graduation.

 - About the Profession